 Effective business coaching is all about the questions.
 Helping people to think about their options and what they should do encourages self belief and self-development.

-It starts by asking the right kind of coaching questions.
+It starts by asking the correct kind of coaching questions.

 Starting with these tested questions can help the team to sort out problems for themselves, which in turn should translate into improved team performance.
 I’ll demonstrate several winning coaching questions and explain why they work.
 What’s more, I will show you how to shape your coaching questions.

-But first, let’s examine the GROW model, and why this can be confusing when trying to coach.
+But first, let’s examine the GROW model, and why this can be confusing when attempting to coach.
 The answer may not be what you think.

 The GROW Model